dranelol/Interface/AddOns/TipTac/readme.txt

 To open the option dialog, just use "/tip" without any parameters.
 Use "/tip anchor" to show the anchor frame and position it as you want.

-You can always get the latest release of this addon on WoWInterface or Curse.
+You can always get the latest release of this addon on Curse or WoWInterface.
 Please post your comments, questions and suggestions for this addon there.

 Current Features